farvardin/garvuino/doc/garvuino_manual.md

 |A5 |SCL: oled display|
 |A6 |POT 5|
 |A7 |FREE|

+(TODO: playtune outputs to PIN9, 5 and 6)

 There are a few jumpers on the board.
 They are for switching between some modes.